SimFin/simfin/FUTURE.md

 -   Create web-page on www.simfin.com with a list of available datasets and the difference between free / paid datasets (Thomas).
-    Add link in tutorial and README.md (Magnus).
+    Add link in tutorial and README.md and bulk.py (Magnus).

 -   Find solution for handling duplicate tickers.
 Should the ticker be unique within a single market (e.g. all tickers for market=usa are